TCNJ-ECE-IMPL/tools/3D_rendering/README.md

 * The other message indicated by `:display(error):` is an error related to your system's graphics driver.
 To fix the issue, your options are to install a different OpenGL driver, or to edit the Panda3D config file, `Config.prc`, which is located at the install location of Panda3D on your system under the `etc/` directory.
 If your graphics driver doesn't support OpenGL and you don't want to update it, you can set the software renderer "tinydisplay" as a fallback renderer in `Config.prc`.
 Try doing the following:

    1. Find the install location of Panda3D on your machine.
-If you installed with PIP, it should be located with your python install at the path `site-packages/panda3d/.
+If you installed with PIP, it should be located with your Python install at the path `site-packages/panda3d/`.
    2. Open `etc/Config.prc` with a text editor
    3. Locate the following section:
    ```bash